Helping Johnny Make Sense of Privacy Policies with LLMs: Discussion

-We categorized participants based on their behavioral patterns into \textit{Targeted Explorers}, \textit{Novice Explorers}, \textit{Balanced Explorers} and \new{\textit{Minimalistic Users}}, each with unique interactions and needs.
-This categorization also reflects participants' confidence in their understanding of privacy policies.
-These profiles offer a framework for tailoring privacy tools to diverse user groups.
+We observed recurring patterns of interaction that we synthesized into four interpretive profiles.
+While these profiles are neither exhaustive nor generalizable beyond our sample, they help contextualize how different users engaged with PRISMe.
+Some overlap with existing archetypes from Dupree et al.~\cite{dupree2016privacy} or Hrynenko and Cavallaro~\cite{hrynenko2025identifying}, while others do not match exactly, notably our \textit{Novice Explorers}, who strive to discover and learn, rather than simply disengaging.

-{\textbf{Targeted Explorers}} (P2, P7, P12, P17, P18, P20, P22) engage deeply with chat functionalities, seeking detailed and specific information (bottom right data points in Figure~\ref{fig:sug_vs_own} and longest time spent in chat in Figure~\ref{fig:times}).
-They tend to have prior knowledge and clear goals, consciously trying to push the tool to its limits.
-This is also reflected in their confidence in using the tool, with decisive navigation patterns and less-spread-out click maps.
-They typically require the most detailed information, reflecting a need for more advanced customization and evidence from the policy text.
+{\textit{Targeted Explorers}} (P2, P7, P12, P17, P18, P20, P22) engaged deeply, seeking detailed and specific information.
+They tended to have prior privacy knowledge and clear goals, used advanced customization options, and requested evidence.
+They navigated the tool confidently, with a focus on asking their own questions.

-\textbf{Novice Explorers} (P4, P13, P14, P19), with limited prior knowledge of and confidence in understanding privacy policies, rely heavily on the tool’s suggestions (top left data points in Figure~\ref{fig:sug_vs_own}), using it as a learning tool to define their informational needs.
-Their exploration is more about discovering and defining their informational goals rather than coming in with a predefined agenda.
-As such, this group is more likely to view the process as a learning journey, where the tool guides them through understanding privacy issues.
-Their scattered interaction patterns suggest that privacy tools for this group should emphasize simplicity and guidance, making learning accessible.
+\textit{Novice Explorers} (P4, P13, P14, P19), with limited prior knowledge and confidence in understanding privacy policies, explored the tool by discovering and defining their informational goals.
+They used guiding-focuses features such as chat suggestions extensively and spent more time reading the initial assessment provided by the tool.

-\textbf{Balanced Explorers} (P1, P3, P8, P9, P10, P11, P15, P21) engage with the tool in a balanced manner, exploring multiple features without fixating on specific elements.
-Their browsing patterns are somewhat scattered, and they move from relying on suggestions to formulating their own questions (data points in the middle and top right of Figure~\ref{fig:sug_vs_own}).
-This group is likely to benefit from flexibility and broad overviews.
+\textit{Balanced Explorers} (P1, P3, P8, P9, P10, P11, P15, P21) combined discovery and seeking of specific information.
+They tended to chat about many different assessment criteria, often starting with a suggested query before going into depth with their own questions.
+They explored multiple features without fixating on specific elements, hence benefiting from flexible use and a broad assessment scope.

-\new{\textbf{Minimalistic Users}} (P5, P6, P16) prioritize efficiency, engaging minimally with the tool with only a few questions (bottom left data points in Figure~\ref{fig:sug_vs_own}).
-They usually stop after a few interactions, and are often satisfied already with high-level summaries and smiley ratings.
-For this group, concise assessments and quick insights are essential.
+\new{\textit{Minimalistic Users}} (P5, P6, P16) prioritized efficiency, engaging minimally using the chat.
+They usually stopped after a few interactions, and were often satisfied already with high-level summaries and smiley ratings, looking for concise assessments and quick insights.